cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/README.md

    The `--out=udp:127.0.0.1:14550` and `--out=udp:127.0.0.1:14551` parts send telemetry data over UDP to those ports on your local machine, which allows tools like QGroundControl or other ROS/bridge nodes to connect and interact with the simulated rover in the Gazebo environment.

    This launch script will open a MAVLink Command Console.
 We will not be using this, so you can minimize it.
-This console could serve as a control system for the robot, but we will use QGroundControl instead.
+This console could serve as the robot's control system, but we will use QGroundControl instead.
    </details>

 ![Alt text](./cmra_images/ardu_playing.png)